nationalarchives/tna-components/README.md

 *  Optional: Watch all the tests => `"test": "jest"` to `"test": "jest --watchAll"` inside package.json
 *  Optional: Watch all and check code coverage => `"test": "jest"` to `"test": "jest --watchAll --coverage"` inside package.json
 *  Optional: Check code coverage => `"test": "jest"` to `"test": "jest --coverage"` inside package.json
-*  !!
-Important: Rember to revert back to `"test": "jest"` before pushing anything to the repository or otherwise will cause a loop into Travis CI and fail the build

 **Cypress E2E testing**
 * `./node_modules/.bin/cypress open` or `npx cypress open`